For the love of logs

 There is something about the form and function of log piles that I find fascinating.
+It’s the colours, the shapes, the textures, the life that inhabits them and the variety of all those things combined.

 A log pile and insect haven at RHS Gardens, Wisley, Surrey.
-Note the insect bore holes.
+Note the insect boreholes.

 A log merchant’s winter store.
 I love the neat and tidiness of it; many hours have been spent cutting and splitting felled trees and then stacking them neatly in ordered piles.

 This is my own little log pile underneath our garden bench.
-There is a downside to this in that the insects like to hid in there, including what we think are fox fleas which have a liking for our ankles.
+There is a downside to this in that the insects like to hide in there, including what we think are fox fleas which have a liking for our ankles.

 Gabions at the Centre for Alternative Technology at Machynlleth filled with mixed materials, including logs.